SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/includes/selection-general-info.md

 * **Show in left menu**: Check here if you want the name of the selection to appear under **Selections** in the Navigator.

-* **Field for parameter constraint**: This field can be used to enter a key or a filter in order to display a selection as a web panel.
+* **Field for parameter constraint**: This field can be used to enter a key or a filter to display a selection as a web panel.

 <!-- Referenced links -->
 [1]: ../editselectionfolder.md